-Table 7 shows four large itemsets of size 2 (AB, AC, BC, BD) and two large itemsets of size 3 (ABC, BCD), generated using tables 3 and 4.
+Table 7 shows four large itemsets of size 2 (AB, AC, BC, BD) and two large itemsets of size 3 (ABC, BCD, which are a combination of two large itemsets.
 In classical ARM, when the weights are not considered, all of the six itemsets are large.
-But if we consider items' weights and calculate the weighted support of itemsets according to definition 3 and 7, a new set of support values are obtained.
-In table 7, although the classical support of all itemsets is large, if ABC and BCD are frequent then their subsets must be large according to classical ARM.
-But considering the weighted support, AB and BC are no longer frequent.
+But if we consider item weights and calculate the weighted support of itemsets according to definition 3 and 7, a new set of support values are obtained.
+In table 7, although the classical support of all itemsets is large, if ABC and BCD are frequent then their subsets will also be large according to classical ARM.
+But weighted support of AB and BC are no longer frequent.